wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

 ### Step 7.
 Wrapping Chart Components

-So far the effect was quite good, but every time I used a bunch of things to import, It really bothered me.
+So far the effect was quite good, but every time I used a bunch of things to import, It bothered me.
 Let's wrap it up simply:

 ```javascript
 import { useRef, useEffect } from 'react';